mongator/behaviors/README.md

 - [Tokenizable](doc/07_tokenizable.md): Generates a token on creation.
 - [Hasable](doc/03_hashable.md): Generates a hash for given fields/rels/embs from the given document, on update and/or creation.
 - [AutoIncrementable](doc/02_auto_incrementable.md): Auto incrementable field like [AUTO_INCREMENT](http://dev.mysql.com/doc/refman/5.0/en/example-auto-increment.html) in MySQL
+- [Identifiable](doc/08_identifiable.md): Automatically saves an identifier in the document.

 Requirements
 ------------